quii/learn-go-with-tests/structs/readme.md

 One final tip with table driven tests is to use `t.Run`.

-By wrapping each case in a `t.Run` you will have clearer test output on errors
+By wrapping each case in a `t.Run` you will have clearer test output on errors as it can print the name of the case that fails

 ```
 --- FAIL: TestArea (0.00s)